The Left (Bulgaria)

 The Left! (Левицата!) was a Bulgarian centre-left to left-wing political coalition established on 12 February 2023.
-The members of the coalition are Alternative for Bulgarian Revival, Movement 21, Agrarian Union "Aleksandar Stamboliyski", Bulgarian Progressive Line, Georgi Kadiev's Normal State and BSP splinter faction led by Valeri Zhablyanov.
+The members of the coalition are Alternative for Bulgarian Revival, Movement 21, Agrarian Union "Aleksandar Stamboliyski", Bulgarian Progressive Line, Georgi Kadiev's Normal Statem and the Bulgarian Socialist Party (BSP) splinter faction led by Valeri Zhablyanov.
 Stand Up.BG, led by Maya Manolova, was part of the coalition until April 2024.

 Ideology

-Stand Up.BG leader Maya Manolova believed that the political crisis could be overcome with a united and strong left.
-According to Manolova, The Left positions itself as an alternative to the right "pole of war" (represented by GERB–SDS and PP–DB) and opposes sending weapons to Ukraine, supporting the views of President Rumen Radev.

-The new coalition prioritizes incomes, prices, countering monopolies and corruption.
-The union insists upon an increase in the minimum wage and that there are no Bulgarians below the poverty line.
+Manolova, the Stand Up.BG leader, believed that the Bulgarian political crisis could be overcome with a united and strong left.
+According to Manolova, The Left positioned itself as an alternative to the right "pole of war" (represented by GERB–SDS and PP–DB) and opposes sending weapons to Ukraine, supporting the views of President Rumen Radev.
+The new coalition prioritized incomes, prices, countering monopolies and corruption.
+The union insists upon an increase in the minimum wage and that there should be no Bulgarians below the poverty line.

-According to members of the coalition, it was created to consolidate the voices of the left forces, "so that they do not have to vote for other political formations just because, until recently, the ruling party of the left does not correspond to their ideas of how the left should look in Bulgaria."

-The coalition has criticized the Bulgarian Socialist Party of Korneliya Ninova, saying that the BSP is "not able to raise the flag of the left" and has stopped dealing with important issues, become only concerned with itself, and that the way out of this will be a change in the leadership of the party.
-One day before coalition formation, 11 February, the BSP congress was held, at which Korneliya Ninova was re-elected and part of her opponents were expelled from the party.
+According to members of the coalition, it was created to consolidate the voices of the left forces so that "they do not have to vote for other political formations just because, until recently, the ruling party of the left does not correspond to their ideas of how the left should look in Bulgaria."
+The coalition criticized the BSP of Korneliya Ninova, saying that the BSP is "not able to raise the flag of the left" and stopped dealing with important issues, become only concerned with itself, and that the way out of this would be a change in the leadership of the party.
+On 11 February 2023, one day before coalition formation, the BSP congress was held, and Ninova was re-elected and part of her opponents were expelled from the party.
 According to The Left, Ninova refused to join coalition talks.